agoja/search_api_elasticsearch_attachments/README.md

 composer require drupal/search_api_elasticsearch_attachments
 ```

-## Elasticsearch Connector module (Alpha 1) compatibility.
+## Elasticsearch Connector module (6.x) compatibility.
-Alpha 1 version of Elasticsearch Connector module requires a number of patches.
+6.x version of Elasticsearch Connector module requires a number of patches.
-If you are using Alpha 1, please use 8.x-6.0-alpha1 of
+If you are using 6.x, please use 8.x-6.x-dev of
 *search_api_elasticsearch_attachments* module.

 This will auto install the *search_api_elasticsearch_attachments* module